databendlabs/databend/website/blog/2023-06-11-databend-weekly-97.md

 -- Select the entire row using column position:
 SELECT $1 FROM @my_stage

+--Select a specific field named "a" using column position:
+SELECT $1:a FROM @my_stage
 ```

 If you are interested in learning more, please check out the resources listed below: